Henry Gurney School

 The Henry Gurney Schools (Sekolah Henry Gurney) are centres established in 1949 under Juvenile Courts Act 1947 [Act 90] to care for young offenders in Malaysia, and were known as High Moral Schools before 15 May 1950.
+They are for children and young people aged 14 to 20.

 List of Henry Gurney schools

+Initially, only two Henry Gurney schools were created.